#17 PK · Dallas Cowboys

 Your grade joins the crowd-sourced Fan Verdict.

 On the field, Brandon Aubrey grades out as a middling PK for Dallas Cowboys (C+ Performance).
-That places him 12th of 39 graded pks.
-Against that production, his deal reads as good value on the Contract Value Index (B-) — the team is paying below what the play would command.
+That places him 13th of 39 graded pks.
+The money matches the play — the Contract Value Index lands at C+, fairly priced.
 The public read is very positive (A Sentiment), drawn from current news and social signal rather than the box score.

 | Year | Team | GP | FG% |